orbisgis/h2gis/docs/dev/ST_Force3D.md

 {% endhighlight %}

 ### Description
-Returns a `GEOMETRY` in 3-dimensional.
-The output `GEOMETRY` will have the X, Y and Z coordinates.
+Returns a Geometry in 3-dimensional.
+The output Geometry will have the X, Y and Z coordinates.
-If a given `Geometry` has no Z component, then a 0 Z coordinate is tacked on.
+If a given Geometry has no Z component, then a 0 Z coordinate is tacked on.

 ### Examples